ReSurfEMG/ReSurfEMG/notebooks_guide.md

 #### Historical notebooks :ghost:
  ##### history

-Our [historical notebooks](https://github.com/ReSurfEMG/ReSurfEMG/tree/main/historical_notebooks) :ghost: are basically notebooks we keep around just in case we want to look back on them.
+Our [historical notebooks](https://github.com/ReSurfEMG/ReSurfEMG/tree/main/historical_notebooks) are basically notebooks we keep around just in case we want to look back on them.
 If you feel one is relevant to the entire community, let us know and we will add it to the researcher interface in a more polished form.
 Included in these notebooks are: